 2. DIAGNOSTIC TEST (75 gm Oral Glucose Tolerance Test – OGTT)

 This is similar to the screening test in that it consists of drinking glucose and having your blood drawn.
-The difference is that this test involves drinking 75 grams, after an overnight fast.
+The difference is that this test involves drinking 75 grams after an overnight fast.
 Your blood is drawn just before, and then one and two hours after drinking the glucose.
 Diagnosis of GDM is made if any of the results are higher than normal.

 Are there drawbacks to testing?

-Some women find consuming the sugar causes them to be nauseous or even vomit.
+Some people find consuming the sugar causes them to be nauseous or even vomit.
 There may also be concerns about the effect on the baby of fasting and then sugar loading.
 It may help to make your last meal one of high quality protein such as eggs, beans or lentils to aid in stabilizing the blood sugars.

 What are my options for treatment?

 If you are diagnosed with GDM, treatment centres on making lifestyle changes – modifying your diet and changing/increasing your exercise habits.
 To help you with this, your midwife will refer you to the Diabetic Clinic.

 Counseling at the Diabetic Clinic will include information about how to maintain a Low Glycemic Index diet, and use exercise to keep your blood sugars low.
 You will be asked to record daily blood sugars for a number of days.
 Follow-up will depend on the results of these blood sugars – if they are within normal limits, then you likely won’t need further follow-up; or you may need a few adjustments to your regime; your midwife will continue to be your care provider.